ansys/pyensight/doc/source/user_guide/omniverse_info.rst

         options["security"] = security
     usd_directory = "/omniverse/examples/water"
     ensight.utils.omniverse.create_connection(usd_directory, options=options)
+    wait_for_idle()
     # Do some more work...
     # Push a scene update
     ensight.utils.omniverse.update()
+    wait_for_idle()

+Please note, the USD export is asynchronous.
+Without a proper routine to wait for the export to be complete, a script might exit before the export is actually finished.
+The two "wait_for_idle" routine propose a simple monitoring of the export that uses the read_status_file interface, which can read a status file that reports if the current export is complete or not.

 After running the script, the scene will appear in any Omniverse kit tree view under the specified directory.
 The file ``dsg_scene.usd`` can be loaded into